AverageJJJoe/TodoApp-1/docs/prd/1-goals-and-background-context.md

 ## 1.3 Monetization Strategy Overview

-TodoTomorrow uses a **tiered freemium launch strategy** to maximize adoption first, then capture revenue through data-driven pricing:
+TodoTomorrow uses a **"Free Until Traction" strategy** to prioritize product-market fit validation before introducing monetization complexity:

-**Phase 1 (Weeks 4-6):** Launch completely FREE
+**Phase 1 (Months 1-3):** Launch completely FREE
-- Remove all payment friction
-- Build habit formation in first users
+- No payment code, no paywalls, no trials, no limits
+- Focus 100% on product quality and retention validation
-- Create testimonial cohort (grandfather'd forever)
+- All users automatically grandfathered as `free_launch` cohort with `grandfather_status = true` (free forever)
-- Target: 200-300 downloads
+- Target: Prove product-market fit through retention, not revenue

-**Phase 2 (Weeks 7-8, Month 2):** Introduce freemium with A/B pricing test
+**Phase 2 (Month 4+, IF traction thresholds met):** Introduce one-time payment
+- Announce: "TodoMorning is now $4.99 one-time payment"
+- Grandfather ALL existing users: FREE FOREVER (goodwill + advocates)
-- New users: 30-day trial, then $2.99 OR $4.99 (50/50 split)
+- New users: $4.99 immediately upon signup (no trial needed - reviews prove value)
-- Early adopters: Stay free forever (grandfather status)
-- Test which price point drives higher conversion
-- Target: 10-12% conversion rate

-**Phase 3 (Month 3+):** Scale with winning price
-- Implement winner from Phase 2 test
-- Sustain 12%+ conversion rate
-- Optional: Test $5.99 if conversion stays strong
-- Target: $500+ net revenue by Month 3
+- Target: Sustainable revenue from proven product value

-**Cohort Strategy:**
-- `free_launch`: Early adopters, never charged (Weeks 4-6)
-- `early_freemium_2.99`: Phase 2 test group at $2.99
-- `early_freemium_4.99`: Phase 2 test group at $4.99
+**Traction Thresholds (Decision Framework):**
+Before adding payments, must hit **TWO or more** of these:
+- ✅ 500+ weekly active users (not downloads - ACTIVE)
+- ✅ 50+ App Store/Play Store reviews
+- ✅ 4.5+ star average rating
+- ✅ 20%+ D30 retention proven
+- ✅ Users organically asking "how do I support this?"

+**Rationale:**
+If D30 retention is <10%, charging money won't fix the problem - it will hide it.
+If D30 retention is >20%, you have product-market fit - monetization is justified.
+Building payment infrastructure for $35/month revenue (100 users × 10% conversion) is premature optimization.

+**Future Cohort Strategy (When re-enabled):**
+Original tiered monetization logic preserved in codebase for future re-enablement:
+- `free_launch`: All launch users (grandfathered forever)
-- `paid_cohort_v1`: Phase 3+ users at winning price
+- `paid_cohort_v1`: Post-traction users (one-time $4.99)

+See `docs/monetization-decision-framework.md` for detailed traction thresholds and decision process.

 ## 1.4 Change Log